-- #b.
-If the requirements of subsection a of this section are not met, new construction and substantial improvement of any commercial, industrial, or other nonresidential structure Together with attendant utility and sanitary facilities, shall: - (1)i.
-Be dry floodproofed so that below one foot or more above the base flood elevation BFE the structure is watertight with walls substantially impermeable to the passage of water or dry floodproofed to the elevation required by ASCE 24, whichever is greater; - (2)ii.
+- ia.
+In AE and A1-30 zones or other A zoned areas where the BFE has been determined or can be reasonably obtained AInew construction and substantial improvement of any commercial, industrial, or other nonresidential structure shall: either - i. hHave the lowest floor, including basement, elevated one foot or more above the base flood elevationBFE, or elevated as required by ASCE 24, whichever is greater.
+Mechanical equipment and utilities shall be waterproofed or elevated one foot or more above the BFE, or as required by ASCE 24, whichever is greater; and - ii.
+If located in an Unnumbered A zone for which a BFE is not available and cannot be reasonably obtained, the structure shall be reasonably safe from flooding, but in all cases the lowest floor shall be two feet above the Highest and substantial improvement of any commercial, industrial, or other nonresidential structure shall: - (1)i.
+Be_dry floodproofed so that below one foot or more above the base flood elevationBFE the structure is watertight with walls substantially impermeable to the passage of wateror dry floodproofed to the elevation required by ASCE 24, whichever is greater; - (2)ii.
 Have structural components capable of resisting hydrostatic and hydrodynamic loads and effects of buoyancy; and - (3)iii.
 Be certified by a registered professional engineer or architect that the design and methods of construction are in accordance with accepted standards of practice for meeting provisions of this subsection based on their development and/or review of the structural design, specifications, and plans.
 Such certification shall be provided to the Development Services Department.
 Following construction of the structure, elevation certificates shall be submitted to the City that record the actual (as-built) elevation to which the structure was floodproofed.
-The City shall notify the applicant that insurance premiums will be based on rates that are one foot below the floodproofed level, and floodproofing the building an additional foot will reduce insurance premiums. - prohibited, or fully enclosed areas below the lowest floor that are subject to flooding are prohibited, or fully enclosed areas below the BFE that are not floodproofed shall be designed to automatically equalize hydrostatic flood forces on exterior walls by allowing for the entry and exit of flood waters.
-Designs for meeting this requirement must either be certified by a registered professional engineer or architect, or must meet or exceed the following minimum criteria: - (1)i.
-A minimum of two openings having a total net area of not less than one square inch for every square foot of enclosed area subject to flooding shall be provided; - (2)ii.
-The bottom of all openings shall be no higher than one foot above grade; and
+The City shall notify the applicant that insurance premiums will be based on rates that are one foot below the floodproofed level, and floodproofing the building an additional foot will reduce insurance premiums. - iii.c.
+Fully enclosed areas below the lowest floor that are subject to flooding are prohibited, or fully enclosed areas below the BFE that are not floodproofed shall be designed to automatically equalize hydrostatic flood forces on exterior walls by allowing for the entry and exit of flood waters.
+Designs for meeting this requirement must either be certified by a registered professional engineer or architect, or must meet or exceed the following minimum criteria: